mousewanderer/Discord-chat-bot-sample.py/README.md

 Json username intergration (unfixed) - Will fix this one

-#Project name: A Discorad Chatbot created using python with multiple funtions
+# Project name: A Discorad Chatbot created using python with multiple funtions
 meant for private message purposes.

-Notable features: It can summarize long paragraphs, Create a Fake Identity and Can correct your grammar.
+- Notable features: It can summarize long paragraphs, Create a Fake Identity and can correct your grammar.
-Storage required: 4.01 GB (due to installation of 2GB worth of Large language model imported from pytorh for Summarizer tool and another 2GB worth of LLM for the grammar correction tool
+- Storage required: 4.01 GB (due to installation of 2GB worth of Large language model imported from pytorh for Summarizer tool and another 2GB worth of LLM for the grammar correction tool

-Project skills: Modules involved in this project random, request, bs4, Discord API for python, time, randfact, Json, ntlk
+Project skills: Modules involved in this Chatbot are
+- random
+- request
+- bs4
+- Discord API for python
+- time
+- randfact
+- Json
+- ntlk
+- pytorch

 Here are the list of functions
-'''?math '''- for perform calculation
+'?math'- for perform calculation
 (using eval() expression to calculate)

 '''?change''' - changes the username